InfuseAI/primehub-site/docs/group-image.md

 + `Type`: `cpu`, `gpu` and `universal`: Select what type of the image is.

+Choose `Use existing image` or `Build custom image`.

 ## Use Existing Image

-Instead of re-using existing images, group admin can build custom images for the group.
+Add a existing image for the group.

 + `Container image url`: Fill in the Image's url.
 See [Reference](#reference).